quantumgardener/qg.blog/content/notes/About.md

 Currently working as an IT Strategy Consultant with an interest in how we use technology to hold meaningful and productive conversation.

-My downtime is frequently spent on the Playstation with action adventure games such as [[Horizon Forbidden West]], [[Forspoken]], [[Uncharted]] and [[The Last of Us]].
+My downtime is frequently spent on the [[PlayStation 5]] with action adventure games such as [[Horizon Forbidden West]], [[Forspoken]], [[Uncharted]] and [[The Last of Us]].
 I also paint Warhammer miniatures when I can be bothered setting up a place to paint.
 Same with my binoculars for astronomy.
 I would play D&D if I could commit the time.

 My reading is mostly science fiction/fantasy.

 I enjoy non-processional car racing which means a thumbs up for GT3, Indycar and of course the Bathurst 1000.
 My go-to racing sim games are [[Assetto Corsa Competizione]] and [[Gran Turismo 7]] with a wheel.

+There are some topics I repeatedly come back to in conversations with others and these are [[Frequently quoted ideas]].

 I don't much enjoy long walks on the beach.